 “Language has always been central to my life, both as an editor and writer,” says King, who has taught at the University of Chicago since 2002.
 “The editing process can be fascinating and challenging in rewarding ways.
 I like to look at it like a puzzle.
 It’s a matter of seeing the various pieces and making sure they’re all locked together in the right way.
 It’s a wonderful way to exercise the analytical part of my brain.”

-Skills for Advancing in the Medical Communications Profession
+Acquiring Skills for the Medical Communications Profession

-“If you’re a writer or editor, these are the necessary skills for advancing in the medical communications profession,” she says.
+“If you’re a technical writer or copyeditor, these are the necessary skills for advancing in the medical communications profession,” she says.
 “It’s a broad area, and whether you’re working with regulatory writing or material produced by a nonprofit medical association, the field has many specializations, so I make sure students get a taste of some specialty areas, such as oncology, psychiatry, and pediatrics.”

-Knowing How to Find Work
+Knowing How to Find Work as a Medical Writer

-Having taught clinicians, physicians, nurses, and others with qualifications in the medical field looking to transition to medical editing, as well as editors looking to specialize in the medical area, King notes that the course serves as a jumping off point for a variety of backgrounds.
 Paramount, of course, when making a transition in one’s career is understanding how to find work, which is an area she also gives students a head start in.
 Whether it’s informing them about job banks that keep resumes on file or staying on the lookout for positions that might be a good fit for a particular student, the goal is to move students along in their careers.

 "To excel at medical editing, you need to know how to find work,” she says, “and the program gives students any number of advantages in that respect.
 For one, it’s great for networking.
 Communicating and sharing with other students on the discussion boards is an excellent way to expand your network and hone your sense of what opportunities are out there.”